 Once the water temperature has dropped to below 10 degrees you need to switch from your normal food to a good quality wheatgerm food.
 A wheat germ-based diet is designed to transition your pond fish from eating a high-protein, high-energy diet which they enjoy throughout the Summer to fuel their active underwater lifestyles – to their annual Wintertime fast, when they enter into a period of low metabolic activity.
 Use a pond thermometer to keep an eye on pond temperatures - when it drops below 4 degrees, stop feeding until it warms up above 4 degrees again.

-Do Autumn maintenance now before the Winter hibernation starts.
+Undertake Autumn maintenance now before the Winter hibernation starts.
 Frogs will return to the pond in Autumn to see out the Winter.
 Oxygen levels will rise as the water temperature drops.
-Once the water temperature falls to below 4 degrees celsius, fish will hibernate on the bottom of the pond.
+Once the water temperature falls to below 4 degrees, fish will hibernate on the bottom of the pond.

 It is always advisable to give your pump and filter a once over before the Winter sets in.
 Change filter foams if needed.
 You will need to leave your system running throughout the Winter to maintain water quality in your pond.